hashmapinc/Tempus/docs/api/coap.rst

 Telemetry upload API
 ********************

-In order to publish telemetry data to ThingsBoard server node, send POST request to the following URL:
+In order to publish telemetry data to Tempus Cloud server node, send POST request to the following URL:

 .. code-block:: bash